wincle626/domjudgeDockerSetup/README.md

 # !!!!
 Now, the most excited remote judgehost setup !!!!

-## Say, there is two PC A and B, with IP address 192.168.137.2 (A) and 192.168.137.1 (B), and A is going to be the domserver while B is going to be the judgehost.
+## Say, there are two PC A and B, with IP address 192.168.137.2 (A) and 192.168.137.1 (B), and A is going to be the domserver while B is going to be the judgehost.

 ## Firstly, install mariadb and domserver on PC A.